rorhug/planemail/README.md

 This project is a command-line interface (CLI) tool for scraping flight information from your Gmail accounts.
 It authenticates with the Gmail API, searches for flight-related emails (like confirmations and e-tickets), and extracts key information into a structured format.

+_This is a work in progress and is not extremely accurate.
+There are false positives and true negatives._

 ## Features

 - **Interactive CLI**: Easy-to-use menu for managing accounts and fetching data.